 We are inviting all people willing and able to help us make the Gardens colorful again for 2018.
 Our annual planting day has been scheduled for Saturday, May 19, 2018 at 10:00 am.
 Please bring trowels and gloves (and kneeling pads if you want those).
 Ernie and Shirley will make sure the beds are ready, and have plant material for us to install.
 This usually takes about 2 hours, and is lots of fun.
 Wear a hat or sun cream if it is sunny.

-The Dunsmuir Botanical Gardens Photo Contest Committee is sorry to announce that the Photo Contest has been discontinued.
-The committee thanks all past participants and wishes them well in their photography endeavors.
-We apologize for any inconvenience this has caused.
+The Dunsmuir Botanical Gardens Photo Contest Committee is pleased to announce that the Photo Contest may be reactivated for 2021!

 Dunsmuir Photo Contest Committee

 First Place and Adult Division Winner: David Sjostedt “Coleus”

 Category: People In Nature

 Second Place: Bob Baldo “Catch of the Fall”

 First Place, Professional Division Winner and Peoples Choice Award:Traci Kivela “New Beginnings”